Atlético Rio Negro Clube: History

 On November 13, 1913, 14-year-old Shinda Uchôa and his friends founded Atlético Rio Negro Clube at Manuel Afonso do Nascimento (who was one of the founders) home.
 The club was named after the Negro River.
 Rio Negro's first president was Edgar Lobão.
 Shinda Uchôa was nominated president of honor.
 In 1921, Rio Negro won its first title, the state championship.

 In 1973, the club competed in the Campeonato Brasileiro Série A for the first time, finishing in the 30th position.
 In the following year, in 1974, Rio Negro finished in Campeonato Brasileiro Série A's 26th position, ahead of Botafogo.
 That was the club's all-time best position in the competition.
 In 1986, the club competed in the Campeonato Brasileiro Série A for the last time, finishing in the 41st position.
 In 1989, Rio Negro competed Copa do Brasil's first edition.
 The club was eliminated in the first round by Vasco da Gama of Rio de Janeiro.
 In the first leg, in Manaus, Vasco and Rio Negro drew 1–1, and in the second leg, in Rio de Janeiro, Vasco won 2–1.

-Titles

-Campeonato Amazonense: 1921, 1927, 1931, 1932, 1938, 1940, 1943, 1962, 1965, 1975, 1982, 1987, 1988, 1989, 1990, 2001.